Using Living Tissue for Natural-Looking Results in Austin, TX

 A Personal Touch is Important

 Being as informed as possible about GAP flap surgery is an important factor in a successful procedure, but women choosing Austin Plastic & Reconstructive Surgery certainly do not have to be experts in the details of this or any other procedure prior to their initial visit.
-Dr. Fisher emphasizes ongoing patient education, from presenting basic information online for the general public to answering unique questions during the initial consultation and making herself available for reassurance and guidance throughout every step of the reconstructive process.
+Our surgeons emphasize ongoing patient education, from presenting basic information online for the general public to answering unique questions during the initial consultation and making themselves available for reassurance and guidance throughout every step of the reconstructive process.

 Your recovery will require three to four days of rest in the hospital, where the GAP flap can be monitored.
 Once home, most patients find that they are sore and low on energy in the weeks following their surgery but that they can return to gentle walking and driving two weeks after the procedure.
 Strenuous activity and heavy lifting should be avoided for at least six weeks.

 Download Our Breast Reconstruction Post-Operative Care Guides